A Serious Electronic Project For The Expert DIYer

 KeepIS favours using a slightly lighter gauge wire for the chokes than the primary winding … to add some resistance … which helps reduces the load/shock on the mosfets.

-The Toroid and the choke are the only parts that need to be changed to suit the DC input voltage and Power output requirement.
+Only the Toroid and the choke need to be changed to suit the DC input voltage and power output requirement.

 Trendsetter that he is ...
 KeepIS has built one of these as well ... using a total of six 2kW Aerosharp toroids ... three on each side.